2023 Michigan State University shooting

-On February 13, 2023, a mass shooting occurred in two buildings on the campus of Michigan State University (MSU) in East Lansing.
+On Monday, February 13, 2023, a mass shooting occurred in two buildings on the campus of Michigan State University (MSU) in East Lansing, Michigan, United States.
 Three students were killed and five others injured.
-The gunman, 43-year-old Anthony Dwayne McRae, died of a self-inflicted gunshot wound when he was confronted by police off campus.
+The gunman, 43-year-old Anthony Dwayne McRae, died from a self-inflicted gunshot wound when he was confronted by police off campus three hours later.

-In the aftermath of the shooting, classes at MSU were cancelled for the remainder of the week, and they were relocated from the two buildings where the shootings took place for the remainder of the semester.
+In the aftermath of the shooting, classes at MSU were canceled for the remainder of the week, and they were relocated from the two buildings where the shootings took place for the remainder of the semester.
 Students and their supporters protested against gun violence at the Michigan State Capitol, and lawmakers promised gun control reforms.

+It, along with the Oxford High School shooting, are the worst school shootings in Michigan history.

 Shootings

-At 8:18 p.m.
-EST on February 13, 2023, shots were fired in Berkey Hall on Michigan State University's campus.
+At 7:19 p.m.
+EST on February 13, 2023, the gunman, later identified as 43-year-old Anthony McRae, arrived at Michigan State University by bus.
+From 7:24 to 8:12, he was seen walking eastbound on Grand River Avenue and in front of the Eli and Edythe Broad Art Museum before he entered Berkey Hall on the university's campus.
+McRae entered Room 114, where Marco Díaz-Muñoz was teaching, and fired repeatedly into the classroom, hitting seven students, including Arielle Anderson and Alexandria Verner, who were fatally wounded.
+Díaz-Muñoz tried to hold the door to the classroom shut while his students took shelter and broke windows to evacuate.
+Some students escaped through the broken windows, while others stayed to help their injured classmates, putting pressure on wounds and fashioning a tourniquet from a belt.
+Díaz-Muñoz estimated that police arrived 10 to 15 minutes after the shooting.

+At 8:18, Ingham County police received a 9-1-1 call of shots being fired at Berkey Hall.
+Officers were dispatched a minute later and arrived another minute later at 8:20.
 MSU officials sent an alert tweet and text.
-Students were directed to, "run, hide, fight."
+Students were directed to "run, hide, fight."
 A shelter-in-place order was subsequently issued.

-The gunman, Anthony McRae, entered Room 114 in Berkey Hall where Marco Díaz-Muñoz was teaching.
-McRae fired repeatedly into the classroom, hitting seven students, including Arielle Anderson and Alexandria Verner, who were fatally wounded.
-Emergency service dispatch logs indicate that another student was shot in Room 135.

-Díaz-Muñoz tried to hold the door to the classroom shut while his students took shelter, and broke windows to evacuate.
-Some students escaped through broken windows while others stayed to help their injured classmates, putting pressure on wounds and fashioning a tourniquet from a belt.
-Díaz-Muñoz estimated that police arrived 10 to 15 minutes after the shooting.

-McRae left Berkey Hall and walked to the MSU Union building, where he killed Brian Fraser; five others were injured between the two locations.
-McRae then left the north side of the Union, near the campus border.
+McRae left Berkey Hall and walked westbound along Grand River Avenue, firing a single gunshot outside the Human Ecology Building at 8:23.
+He arrived at the front of the MSU Union building at 8:24, where he killed student Brian Fraser.
+The first report of shots fired at the Union building was made at 8:26.
+At the same time, McRae left the north side of the Union, near the campus border.
+Officers responded to the Union building a minute later.
+At 8:30 and 8:31, two campuswide alerts were issued, advising people to shelter in place.
 East Lansing residents living near the campus were also asked to shelter in place.